Professional Dental Cleanings in Twin Falls, ID

 - Limit the consumption of sugary foods and drinks.

 - Avoid smoking and the use of chewing tobacco.
 These habits not only damage your teeth, but they also put you at risk for gum disease and oral cancer.

 Why Is Oral Hygiene So Important?

 Neglecting your oral hygiene can take a toll on your overall health.
 Periodontal disease occurs when the gums begin to pull away from the teeth due to a lack of proper care.
 Deep pockets form along the gumline that harbor bacteria.
 According to the American Academy of Periodontology, the inflammation associated with periodontal disease may exacerbate existing conditions like diabetes and heart disease.
 Bacterial growth in the mouth, if it remains unchecked, may even spread to the lungs, causing respiratory problems.

 Practicing good oral hygiene at home is crucial for maintaining healthy teeth and gums.
-However, no amount of brushing and flossing can replace the preventative benefits of a professional cleaning and exam.
+However, no amount of brushing and flossing can replace the preventative benefits of a professional dental cleaning and exam.
 Dental hygienists have specialized tools and skills that allow them to achieve a deeper, more thorough cleaning than you can get by simply brushing and flossing.

 Valerie Steinmetz, our friendly registered dental hygienist, has been practicing at our office for more than ten years.
 During your visit, Valerie will use her expertise and gentle touch to: